Parliament of the Province of Canada: Political parties

 Candidates at this time would be loosely affiliated in early political parties, but party structure was not strong, and there were different party groups in Canada East and Canada West.
 In the early years of the new Province, the major political debate was over local control of the government.
 Groups such as the Chateau Clique in Canada East and the Family Compact in Canada West favoured the power of the Governor General, appointed by the British government and taking instructions from Britain.
-Their opponents, known by various names such as Reformers, Parti patriote, and Groupe canadien-françaus, argued for local control of the government, under the system of responsible government used in Britain itself.
+Their opponents, known by various names such as Reformers, Parti patriote, and Groupe canadien-français, argued for local control of the government, under the system of responsible government used in Britain itself.

 Legislative Sessions

 The Parliament was convened eight times in its history: